Imitating What Works: Simulation-Filtered Modular Policy Learning from Human Videos: Limitations

 \section{Limitations}

-One limitation of our framework is that the use of 6DoF pose restricts us to videos in which the grasped object is rigid or approximately rigid.
+One limitation of our framework is that the use of 6-DoF pose restricts us to videos in which the grasped object is rigid or approximately rigid.
 The motion of articulated and deformable objects may not be adequately represented by the 6DoF representation.
 Another limitation is that the current framework would encounter a visual domain gap if applied to learn closed-loop policies.
 Currently, the model only observes the initial frame of each video, in which there is an unobstructed view of the scene.
 However, intermediate frames of human hand-object interaction videos often involve a significant degree of occlusion by the human body, and training on such visual inputs will result in a domain gap during robot deployment.
-Fortunately, inpainting and insertion rendering methods~\cite{bahl2022human, liudifferentiable, lepert2025masquerade} have shown potential to remedy this issue.
+Fortunately, inpainting and insertion rendering methods~\citep{bahl2022human, liudifferentiable, lepert2025masquerade} have shown potential to remedy this issue, and they can be combined with our framework.